-In second quarter, April-June 2010, core activities begin and continue.
+Then in second quarter, April-June 2010, core activities begin and continue.
 Annual events punctuate each year.
-Revenue from UC2B big broadband customers begins in year two, so the Above Ground project and its staff can continue past the BTOP funding.
+Revenue from UC2B big broadband customers begins in year two, so that the Above Ground project and its staff can continue past the BTOP funding.